mjordan/islandora_riprap/README.md

 > Note: If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
 Then in Drupal, make sure your "Riprap microservice REST endpoint" setting says "http://10.0.2.2:8001/api/fixity".

+Configuration options for Islandora Riprap are available at `admin/config/islandora_riprap/settings`, or at Configuration > Islandora > Fixity auditing.

+### Remote vs. local mode

+This module supports two ways of integrating with Riprap, either in "remote" mode or "local" mode.

+* In remote mode, Drupal interacts with Riprap over HTTP.
+This mode allows Riprap to be running on a server separate from the one Drupal is running on.
+This is the recommended configuration for large site, or for sites that are using Riprap to perform fixity auditing on resources that are not all managed by Islandora.
+* In local mode, Drupal executes Riprap's command-line interface.
+This means that Riprap needs to be running on the same server as Drupal.
+This configuration is simpler than the "remote" configuration, but will likely cause performance issues in large Islandora repositories.
+Local mode also allows you to use Drupal's cron to peridocally perform fixity checks.

 ### Enabling the Fixity Auditing summaries in each object's Media tab

 1. Go to Drupal's "Configuration" menu.